Longshot is one of

 appearance; Britney Spears, in a part that foreshadows her “Toxic” video, has a

-cameo as an airline attendant.
+cameo as an airline stewardess.
 After exchanging a few bits of dialogue with the

 main character, Jack, she then goes to the cockpit to give the crew their coffee; the pilot swivels